-Pressing channel buttons on the left-hand side give you dual functions.
-On the same channel, when you press the channel button, it will cycle the gain modes from Green (lowest gain), Orange to Red (highest gain) and on top of that, each mode will recall the previous FX, Reverb and Master settings.
+Pressing channel buttons on the left-hand side gives you dual functions.
+On the same channel, when you press the channel button, it will cycle the gain modes from Green (lowest gain) to Orange to Red (highest gain) and on top of that, each mode will recall the previous FX, Reverb and Master settings.

 Marshall JVM205C – Clean/Crunch Channel

 This channel was always featured in our unbiased guitar videos, especially in the opening section.
 I would use it to show some crunchy tones of the guitars usually featuring in-between pickup positions.